luzmo-official/luzmo-sdk-python/CONTRIBUTING.md

-# Contributing to the Cumul.io Python SDK
+# Contributing to the Luzmo Python SDK

-These are mostly guidelines and helpful steps for anyone who wants to contribute to the Cumul.io SDK.
+These are mostly guidelines and helpful steps for anyone who wants to contribute to the Luzmo SDK.
 Thank you for your time and effort if you're here 🎉

 ### Tech Requirements